 Yellow Squash Pad Thai

-This recipe brings me back to memories of my early days in Chicago when I explored the multitude of cuisines and culture Chicago has to offer.
+This recipe brings me back to memories of my early days in Chicago when I explored the multitude of cuisines and cultures Chicago has to offer.
 Traditional Pad Thai includes bean sprouts, but I'm not a fan of them, so I have not included them in this recipe.
-Note - When I spiralize, I try and make sure the noodles don't get too long.
+This dish is all about the garnishes which provide flavor and texture contrast.
+Don't skimp on all of the flavor combinations!
+Thai chilies are too hot for my taste so I used Korean chili powder in this recipe.

 Using the thin spiral blade, spiralize the yellow squash into thin strands.
-Place the noodles on a kitchen towel to dry.
+Set the noodles on a kitchen towel to remove excess moisture.

 Make the sauce – Squeeze the mushrooms dry, reserving 2 tbsp of the soaking liquid.
-Combine the mushrooms, 2 tbsp soaking liquid plus the remaining sauce ingredients in a NutriBullet or high speed blender and purée until smooth.
+Combine the mushrooms, 2 tbsp soaking liquid plus the remaining sauce ingredients in a high-speed blender, and purée until smooth.
 Measure out ¼ cup and save the rest of the sauce in the refrigerator.

-Add the carrots, scallions and garlic and stir fry for 1 minute.
+Finish the Pad Thai – In a large non-stick skillet over high heat, add the carrots, scallions, and garlic and stir-fry for 1 minute.
 Add ¼ cup of the sauce and stir to combine.
 Turn off the heat.
 Add the yellow squash noodles and gently toss to combine.

-Serve in large bowls and garnish with the fried tofu, chilies, chopped peanuts, cilantro, chives, Thai basil and preserved radish.
+Serve in large bowls and garnish with the fried tofu, sliced chilies, chopped peanuts, and cilantro.
 Serve with lime wedges and additional sauce, if desired.

-- 4 medium/large yellow squash, washed, ends trimmed
+- 4 medium yellow squash, washed, ends trimmed

-- ½ oz dried mushrooms, rehydrated in ½ cup hot water for 20 minutes
+- ½ oz dried shitake mushrooms, reconstituted in ½ cup of hot water for 20 minutes

 - 2 tbsp mushroom liquid